- Football-playing mothers will feature like never before in action-packed month

-Wales’ all-time top scorer talked to FIFPRO about her own experiences of balancing motherhood and a professional career, and how maternity is a different ball game in the world of football.
+Wales’ all-time scorer talked to FIFPRO in 2021 about her own experiences of balancing motherhood and a playing career, and how maternity is a different ball game in the world of football.

-“I always thought that once I had children that would be the end of my career as a footballer, but when I fell pregnant with my daughter over 7 years ago, I simply wasn’t ready to give the game up.
-There were starting to be more instances of female players who were doing both – such as England international Katie Chapman - and they were true role models of how you could have children and return to the highest level.
-Players like this were massively inspirational to me when I was younger, so much so that when the time came - I knew I wanted to follow in their footsteps.”
+“I always thought that once I had children that would be the end of my career as a footballer, but when I fell pregnant with my daughter, I simply wasn’t ready to give the game up.
+There were starting to be more instances of female players who were doing both – such as England international Katie Chapman – and they were true role models of how you could have children and return to the highest level.
+Players like this were massively inspirational to me when I was younger, so much so that when the time came, I knew I wanted to follow in their footsteps.

-“Being a mother has actually enhanced my career and generally myself as a person; before I had children I could sulk about a result for up to five days after a match, whereas now I just don’t get the time to wallow.
+“Being a mother has enhanced my career and generally myself as a person; before I had children I could sulk about a result for up to five days after a match, whereas now I just don’t get the time to wallow.
 I come home and my kids ask me for a cuddle or a treat and suddenly a bad result isn’t the end of the world.
 It’s not to say that I don’t care as much, of course I do and I’m still a very bad loser, but I’ve gained a much-needed sense of perspective.
-This new ability to compartmentalize my life into separate “football” and “family” boxes has really been working for me in my career.”
+This new ability to compartmentalise my life into separate 'football' and 'family' boxes has really been working for me in my career.

-“Women deserve the support to be both mothers and players”
+“Women deserve the support to be both mothers and players”— by Helen Ward

-“I take pride in myself as a pioneer on the topic of maternity in football, because I was still a bit of an anomaly when I first became a mother seven years ago, and although its slightly more common now – FIFPRO’s own research in 2017 found that only 1% of all players are mothers.”
+“I take pride in myself as a pioneer on the topic of maternity in football because I was still a bit of an anomaly when I first became a mother seven years ago.
+Although its slightly more common now, FIFPRO’s own research in 2017 found that only one percent of all players were mothers.